 EnerGuide Energy Assessment

-Our energy advisors will come to your house to evaluate your home’s energy performance.
+During an EnerGuide home energy assessment, our energy advisors will evaluate your home’s energy performance.
 During the on-site evaluation, our advisors will collect the following information:

 - Complete review of the building envelope (windows, doors, ceilings, walls, foundation)

 - Visual inspection and measurement to determine surface area and insulation levels

 - Complete review of mechanical systems (heating system, air conditioning system, ventilation system and domestic hot water)

 - Blower door test